peterdsharpe/AeroSandbox/README.md

 ### Installation

-Install with `pip install aerosandbox[full]` for a complete install.
+Use `pip install aerosandbox[full]` for a complete install.

-For a lightweight installation with minimal dependencies, install with `pip install aerosandbox`.
+For a lightweight installation with minimal dependencies, use `pip install aerosandbox`.
 All optimization, numerics, and physics models will work with this lightweight install, but dependencies for visualization/GUI features and interfaces are not installed.

 ### Tutorials, Examples, and Documentation